babarbilal-admin/password_verification/README.md

-# password_verification
+# Password Verification
-Program written in python for simple password verification in terminal
+Program written in Python, Regex to automate a simple password verification in terminal.